sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 The Form View
 =============

-You've seen the absolute top of the ice berg in :doc:`the previous chapter <creating_an_admin>`.
+You've seen the absolute top of the iceberg in :doc:`the previous chapter <creating_an_admin>`.
 But there is a lot more to discover!
-In the comming chapters, you'll create an Admin class for the more complex ``BlogPost`` model.
+In the coming chapters, you'll create an Admin class for the more complex ``BlogPost`` model.
 Meanwhile, you'll learn how to make things a bit more pretty.